soundpress/RulesOfNYC/docs/c03/index.rst

 *§ 4-87 Wholesale Labels.* ::

-Containers of processed meats and meat products which are not individually labeled, when sold or offered for sale at wholesale, shall be labeled as to net weight and labeled as to moisture content in accordance with the provisions of § 4-82 of these rules and regulations.
+Containers of processed meats and meat products which are not individually labeled, when sold or offered for sale at wholesale, shall be labeled as to net weight and labeled as to moisture content in accordance with the provisions of 6 RCNY § 4-82.
 In lieu of such moisture content labeling, said containers may be labeled with the statement, "all products comply with applicable maximum moisture requirements of New York City Law."